fossasia/open-event-droidgen/README.md

  * **master**
    This contains shipped code.
 After significant features/bugfixes are accumulated on development, we make a version update, and make a release.
 	 All tagged commits on _master_ branch will automatically generate a release on Github with a copy of ***fDroid-debug*** and ***GooglePlay-debug*** apks.
+ * **apk**
+   This branch contains two apk's, that are automatically generated on merged pull request a) from the dev branch and b) from the master branch using the Open Event sample of the FOSSASIA Summit.

 ## Code Style
-For contributions please read the [CODESTYLE](docs/CODESTYLE.md) carefully.
+For contributions please read the [CODESTYLE](docs/codestyle.md) carefully.
 Pull requests that do not match the style will be rejected.

+## Commit Style
+For writing commit messages please read the [COMMITSTYLE](docs/commitstyle.md) carefully.
+Kindly adhere to the guidelines.
+Pull requests not matching the style will be rejected.

 ## License
 This project is licensed under the GNU General Public License v3.
 A copy of [LICENSE](LICENSE.md) is to be present along with the source code.
 To obtain the software under a different license, please contact FOSSASIA.